Jupiter Apple: Solo career

 In 2006, six of Basso's songs – "Um Lugar do Caralho", "Querida Superhist x Mr. Frog", "Canção para Dormir", "The Freaking Alice (Hippie Under Groove)", "As Mesmas Coisas" and "A Marchinha Psicótica de Dr. Soup" – were included in the soundtrack of the animated film Wood & Stock: Sexo, Orégano e Rock'n'Roll, directed by Otto Guerra.

 On 23 November 2011, Basso performed live at the Bar Opinião in Porto Alegre, accompanied by his newly founded supporting band, J.A.C.K. (an acronym for "Jupiter Apple Corporation and Kingdom"), at the time composed of Julio Sasquatt (drums), Julio Cascaes (electric guitar), Felipe Faraco (bass guitar) and Astronauta Pinguim (keyboards).
 A DVD of the performance, entitled Six Colours Frenesi, was released in 2014.

 On 20 July 2012, he accidentally fell off the second floor of the building where he lived, and fractured one of his wrists and a vertebra.
 He was then admitted at the Hospital de Pronto Socorro de Porto Alegre, and eventually recovered after a successful surgery.

 His final releases were the digital singles "Constantine's Empires" and "They're All Beatniks", which came out through Marquise 51 Records in 2015.
 The first one is available for listening at the record label's official SoundCloud page.

 Alongside Tatá Aeroplano, he wrote and directed in 2001 the short film Apartment Jazz, which was broadcast for the first time by MTV in 2010.
 In 2011, he appeared in "Kreuko", a segment of the anthology film Mundo Invisível, alongside José Wilker and Sônia Braga.
 In 2015, he began work on a second short, Jane's Nightmare; a trailer was uploaded to YouTube on 15 July, but the film was left unfinished following Basso's death.
 He also hosted the short-lived talk show Júpiter Maçã Show on MTV.

 Basso played his final show on 5 December 2015 at the Panamá Studio Pub, in Porto Alegre.

+Personal life

+Flávio had a son, Glenn Basso, who died on November 3, 2001, at the age of 11, from complications of autoimmune hepatitis.